 For "Gazillions" of Flowers, Veggies & A Winery: Terhune Orchards

 A major player in the "you pick" scene, Terhune Orchards offers the chance to pick something throughout the growing season.
-That includes a great selection of flowers, available from late June to October for just 25 cents a stem.
+They offer a great selection of flowers here, available from late June to October.
 Planters and culinary herbs are also available on site, as are numerous other fruits and veggies—both in the fields for picking and the farm store for purchase.
-Terhune has a lot going on, with barnyard animals to visit, a "Read & Pick" series, for kids eight and younger, festivals throughout the season ("Just Peachy is August 3 & 4) and even its own winery.
+Terhune also operates its own winery.
 FYI: Leave your pets with a friend—they aren’t allowed on the farm.

 330 Cold Soil Rd.